liwa-dev/games-store/README.md

-# Game Key Shop (Abandon)
+# Game Key Shop (Abandoned)

 ![Game Key Shop Logo](https://via.placeholder.com/800x400?text=Game+Key+Shop+Logo)

+A React-based web application for selling game keys, similar to G2A.
+This project aimed to create a platform where users could buy and sell game keys with features like user authentication, admin panel, and multi-language support.

 **Note: This project has been discontinued and is no longer actively maintained.**

-A React-based web application for selling game keys, similar to G2A.
 This project reached approximately 70% completion before being discontinued.

 ## Table of Contents
 - [Project Status](#project-status)